Jibin-Biju/BusTracker/README.md

 It is a real-time web page that allows you to see all bus stops along a selected route; this tracker shows all the bus route locations in Boston.

 # How to run
-When clicking on the page, it automatically show the bus route in boston every time.
+When clicking on the page, it automatically show the bus route in boston.

 # Roadmap of future improvements:
-Add map color change
+Change map color to black
 Add new icon instead of ping icon
+Choice of different places

 # License information:
 The MIT License (MIT)